ericjlima/tic-tac-toe-react/README.md

 This is a TicTacToe using React.
-After you have npm simply do 'npm start'
+Make sure you are running the same version of node js and other dependancies found in package.json.

+Simply run 'npm install && npm start' after cloning.